TAMUWeedScience/Pipeline-Prep/README.md

 ### Hydra Configuration

-I consider this a fundamental concept because it plays a major role in how the pipeline is strucutred and operates.
+This is a fundamental concept because it plays a major role in how the pipeline is strucutred and operates.

 We run all the pipelines by using [Hydra.](https://hydra.cc/docs/intro/)